jideshv/deeplens-hack/README.md

 The solution involves the use of a DeepLens device to recognize faces using a local infrence and send only the clips of the faces to S3.
 A lambda monitoring the S3 bucket will then call Rekognition to get the emotions for each face.
 The data is then fed to DynamoDB for archival purposes and CloudWatch for real time monitoring of the metrics.

-It would not be practial to send the entire frame in real time to rekognition thus the local infrence on the DeepLens makes for a much more optimized solution where outbound bandwidth no longer becomes an issue.
+It would not be practial to send the entire frame in real time to rekognition thus the local inference on the DeepLens makes for a much more optimized solution where outbound bandwidth no longer becomes an issue.
 This enables the following scenarios that would otherwise not be practical without local infrence:

 * More accurate ratings of households particapting in TV rating groups
 * Presenters can measure how their audience reacted to differnet parts of their presentation instead of only relying on written feedback.
 Use at re:invent next year?